Brain Cancer 2020 Summit

 The thing about triple negative [breast cancer] is it’s very bad at the start but if you get to seven years it doesn’t tend to come back.
-So I really was coming to that stage and feeling like I’d got through it all and then I got sinusitis and tinitus.
+I was coming to that stage and feeling like I’d got through it all and then I got sinusitis and tinitus.

-I went and saw a GP who was a little dismissive.
-They said see an ENT to make sure and in the three months between [referral to appointment] I could tell something wasn’t right.
+I went and saw a GP, who was a little dismissive.
+They said to see an ENT to make sure and in the three months between [referral to appointment] I could tell something wasn’t right.
 I’d go into a room in a public building and couldn’t find my way out.
 I was sure the breast cancer had come back to my brain.

 I had an MRI at Christmas and they sent the scans home with me.
 I pulled them out and saw a large tumour there.
 The ENT was away for the holidays and hadn’t looked at the result.
 Fortunately, the GP rang me and asked if I knew any oncologists, which I did.
 I spoke to my breast surgeon on their first day back in January.
 That’s when I found out it was a brain tumour and not breast cancer.
 They made an appointment for me to see a brain surgeon.

 With the first cancer you’re telling everybody and everybody is supporting you.
-With the second one, you're thinking ‘I don’t want them to have to go through this again’.
+With the second one, you're thinking, ‘I don’t want them to have to go through this again’.
 It was a difficult 12-month journey before I had the surgery [to remove the tumour].

 Maybe some people don’t want to know, but I think [clinicians involved in brain cancer care] need to find that out before they make the decision for you.
 The good oncologists are very upfront; if you ask them a question they will tell you an answer.

 One oncologist picked up that I wasn’t coping and sent me to a neuropsychologist.
 The awareness of some doctors compared to others is amazing.
 They understand where you are at.
-At first the thing hanging over you is, ‘how long do I have?’
+At first the thing hanging over you is, ‘How long do I have?’
 I see it with new people to the brain cancer support group.
 It takes a while to get through that.
 It’s always better if the doctors are up front.

 In support group I’ve heard stories.
-One person, a curtain opens and the staff member said ‘Oh, are you the guy with the brain tumour?’
+One person, a curtain opens and the staff member says, ‘Oh, are you the guy with the brain tumour?’
 That’s how they found out.
 Another went into surgery without knowing they had brain cancer.
 Someone needs to tell you straight up, but with some sort of process worked out.
 Because otherwise patients look it up on the internet.

-Wihout someone picking up I needed psychological support, and without the brain cancer support group, I would have had no support.
+Without someone picking up I needed psychological support, and without the brain cancer support group, I would have had no support.